randseay/randseay.github.io/_posts/blog-posts/2014-09-08-grunt-sass-svg-workflow.markdown

 We are right in the middle of building a web app at [Skosh Interactive](https://skosh.io).
 It was mere splash page and newsletter signup that needed to grow into Flask app with quite a few features –and ideally be mobile-friendly<!--more-->.
 Because our own front-end framework is not yet ready for the big leagues, we decided on [Foundation](http://foundation.zurb.com) –with [Sass](http://sass-lang.com/), of course.
 And SVG (I might be a little addicted, sue me).

 I had just stumbled across a [screencast by Chris Coyier](http://css-tricks.com/video-screencasts/screencast-134-tour-site-progress-built-jekyll-grunt-sass-svg-system/), and I was fired up about implementing a modern workflow.
 So I branched off and dove in.
 I tried to plan out all of the packages I would need and which tools I wanted to incorporate.
-It was `npm instal` this and `npm install` that.
+It was `npm install` this and `npm install` that.
 The project is private right now, but the `devDependencies` section of my `package.json` file looked like this.

 {% highlight json %}
 {